patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 > How do you divide a program?
 The traditional approach is called top-down
 > design: you say "the purpose of the program is to do these seven things, so I
-> divide it into seven major subroutines. [...]
+> divide it into seven major subroutines." [...]
 Experienced Lisp programmers
 > divide up their programs differently.
 As well as top-down design, they follow
 > a principle which could be called bottom-up design—changing the language to
 > suit the problem.